stanford-dr-tsai-yi-lin/devrel-pulse/README.md

 ## ⚡ Quick Start (Daemon Deployment)

-Ensure your environment variables are configured before spinning up the persistent daemon inside the sandbox:
+Ensure your environment variables are configured from the project root before spinning up the persistent daemon inside the sandbox:

 ```bash
 # Setup authentication matrix (Four Pillars)